 Note: Images will enlarge when clicked

 State Advisory Committee on Public Welfare and Emergency Relief

 During the Depression, Howard Balsley was appointed to serve as the local representative of the Utah State Advisory Committee on Public Welfare and Emergency Relief.
 These authorized Disbursing Orders served as letters of credit to pay area businesses for the groceries, clothing and household goods needed by local families.

 Given the time required to build successful businesses and maintain an extensive network of customers and suppliers, it’s hard to imagine how Howard could be so involved in so many community organizations.
 This sampling of membership cards demonstrates his active role in promoting the mining industry and building a community in Moab.
 Note the early Moab Museum membership card!

 In 1934 Howard entered into a contract with the Vitro Manufacturing Company in Pittsburgh, Pennsylvania, to supply uranium ore containing a minimum 0.015 uranium oxide and 0.05 vanadium.
 Because Howard was sending ore to Pittsburgh in 50-ton railcars, and each load contained ore with varying amounts of uranium and vanadium, precise measurement was critical.
 To expedite the process, Howard purchased this electroscope because it was more accurate in determining the grade of uranium ore than the Geiger counter, allowing him to estimate the amount of vanadium.

 Donated by Howard Balsley

 For almost 150 years after its discovery in 1789, uranium was used primarily as a coloring agent for glass and ceramic glazes in shades ranging from tallow-green to orange and red.
-This piece of dinnerware is made of milky glass decorated with painted red lines made from uranium.
-Museum records indicate this sherbet cup was donated by Howard Balsley.
+This piece of dinnerware is made of milky glass decorated with painted red lines made from uranium, and was donated to the Museum by Howard Balsley.